Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

-The leading error term here can be removed by an additional symplectic corrector as follows.

-\paragraph{Composite corrector.} By adding the symplectic corrector $C_\text{symp}=\frac{\lambda^2}{12}\ad_A(B)$ to the previous symmetric corrector, we have a composite corrector that removes the second- and third-order error terms from PF1.
-Specifically, we have
+The leading error term here can be removed by symplectic corrector.
+Specifically, applying the symplectic corrector $C_\text{symp}=\frac{\lambda^2}{12}\ad_A(B)$ after the symmetric corrector yields a composite corrector that removes both the second- and third-order error terms from the kernel of PF1.
+The resulting kernel is then $K'_1=\lambda H +\order{|\lambda|^4}$, so the leading error is of the fourth error.